-While some people may want to get away and "unplug" from their everyday lives while travelling in their RVs, many still want all the comforts and conveniences of home including computers, iPads, high-tech gadgets and televisions.
+While some people may want to get away and "unplug" from their everyday lives while travelling in their RVs, many still want all the comforts and conveniences of home including computers, iPads, and televisions.
 For all those who want to tune in and watch their favorite shows while on the road, NewRVer.com offers some tips on getting television reception in your RV.

 There are three options to get a TV signal inside an RV: satellite, cable or antenna.
 Many RVers use a combination of methods, depending on their travels and budget.
 For those who are lucky to have Internet access, there are multiple streaming services available such as Netflix, Apple iTunes and Hulu.